Popular Queries

 Green Chemistry for Life Project

-Green Chemistry for Life grant programme was launched in 2013 at the initiative of UNESCO and PhosAgro in collaboration with the International Union of Pure and Applied Chemistry (IUPAC).
+Green Chemistry for Life grant programme was launched in 2013 at the initiative of the specialised agency of the United Nations Educational, Scientific and Cultural Organisation (UNESCO) and PhosAgro in collaboration with the International Union of Pure and Applied Chemistry (IUPAC).
 The project is designed to support young scientists involved in the development of the innovative technologies in accordance with the principles of green chemistry, which will help solve environmental problems, improve energy efficiency and management of natural resources.

-Over the years of the project’s existence, 40 chemists from 29 countries received grants for research work.
+Over the seven rounds of the programme, an international scientific jury consisting of 13 prominent scientists from 11 countries has reviewed over 900 applications submitted by young researchers from 120 countries.
+Grants were awarded to 48 talented young scientists from 32 countries.
 The project has become the first in the history of the entire UN and UNESCO system to be implemented at the expense of Russian business.

 IUPAC Summer Schools on Green Chemistry